 The local code, or other description of governance arrangements, should include details of your arrangements that address areas that are core to good governance.
-A more comprehensive code will provide stronger evidence of alignment to good governance principles, and CIPFA and Solace would recommend this approach.
+These arrangements are essential for a corporate culture focused on achieving objectives, managing risk and fulfilling stewardship and statutory responsibilities, including best value.
+A more comprehensive code will provide stronger evidence of your authority's alignment to good governance principles, and CIPFA and Solace would recommend this approach.
 The annual governance statement will need to provide assurance that the following core arrangements are in place and operating effectively.